Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 - your face is affected and you want further treatment

-- you can't use topical corticosteroids because of the risk of side effects
+- you cannot use topical steroids because of the risk of side effects

 - you have segmental vitiligo and want further treatment